swaldman/solcJ-compat/README.md

 1. Reset the version in `build.sbt` to a version number beginning with the base version of `solc` you wish to bundle.
-Any non-numeric suffix is acceptible.
-For example, if you wish to bundle `solc` version `0.4.18+commit.9cf6e910.Darwin.appleclang`, acceptible versions in `build.sbt` would be `0.4.18`, `0.4.18rev1`, `0.4.18-SNAPSHOT`, etc. at your discretion.
+Any non-numeric suffix is acceptable.
+For example, if you wish to bundle `solc` version `0.4.18+commit.9cf6e910.Darwin.appleclang`, acceptable versions in `build.sbt` would be `0.4.18`, `0.4.18rev1`, `0.4.18-SNAPSHOT`, etc. at your discretion.
 Only the dot-separated base semantic version, `0.4.18` in this case, is used by the project